TsekNet/website/blog/_posts/2020-08-28-psprofile.md

 fonts from GitHub to enable custom characters in the console.
 You may see multiple popups to install fonts.
 This is expected.

-Once the font is installed, you may see multiple missing characters.
+Once the font(s) are installed, you may see multiple missing characters.
 To fix this, see the instructions below.

+The default Powerline font that this theme uses is `DejaVu Sans Mono for Powerline`.
+This can be modified in `profile.ps1`.
+{:.note}

 ##### Terminal/VSCode